 Cars are our second most valuable possession, yet we don’t always treat them with the care they deserve, especially when cleaning.

-For some, cleaning is a simple case of attacking a dirty car with a bucket, sponge and some soapy water.
+For some, car cleaning is a simple case of attacking a dirty vehicle with a bucket, sponge and some soapy water.
 However, we can inflict terrible damage to the paintwork by following this rushed procedure.

 So to show you how to really clean a car – and at the same time reveal some basic paint-correction methods – we teamed up with Richard Tipper and Tom Fish of renowned mobile valeting company Perfection Detailing to produce this step-by-step car cleaning guide.